 San Jacinto, which began with a skirmish on April 20, 1836,

 and ended with a full, if brief, battle the next day, determined

-was captured and temporarily discredited; and
+was captured and temporarily discredited; and the winning general,

-of the Republic of Texas.
+of Texas.
 And the drama took place in the southwestern corner

 of East Texas.

 The campaign began on March 11 when Houston reached Gonzales

 on his way to assist the defenders of the Alamo.

 He found 374 men who had come on a similar mission, but they had

 for leadership.
 Houston surely provided that.

 Houston learned that the men had not heard a signal cannon, fired

 at dawn each day at the Alamo, since March 6.
 He sent Deaf

 Smith down the San Antonio Road to investigate.
 Smith returned

 with Mrs. Almaron Dickinson, her infant daughter, and a servant,

 and from her Houston and others in Gonzales

 learned the fate of the 180-something defenders of the Alamo.

 That began the San Jacinto Campaign, or a chase, if one looks at

 sufficiently trained or equipped, not to mention sufficient in number,

 Texas.
 So he moved eastward, and Santa followed.
 Forty-two days

 later, the commanders and their soldiers met on the plain of San

 Jacinto, approximately 200 miles from where they started.